jalapic/engsoccerdata/README.md

 -  engsoccerteams.csv  - file containing list of 142 teams plus whether they were in the top 4 divisions in 2013/4

-- facup.csv             - Contains all FA Cup ties (non-qualifying rounds) 1871-2014
+- facup.csv             - Contains all FA Cup ties (not including pre-qualifying rounds) 1871-2014
 - facupteams.csv        - Contains all teams in facup.csv along with first year and most recent year